What Are Pronouns?

 - Pronouns as Introductions: Alternatively, cisgender allies can volunteer their pronouns first when introducing themselves, rather than asking them of the other person.
 If you are in a group setting, have everyone introduce themselves with their personal pronouns in addition to their names.
 Even something as simple as listing your pronouns in your email signature can go a long way!

 - Learn and Practice New Pronouns: As many non-binary or gender-neutral pronouns can be new for people, it is a good idea to practice using them.
 The LGBTQ+ Resources team (email: LGBTQ_Resources@uml.edu) is happy help, but there are also many other resources online and in the community.
-There's even an app for learning and practice new pronouns!
+There's even an app for learning and practicing new pronouns!

 - Normalize 'They' and Other Gender-Neutral Pronouns: If you have not gotten the chance to ask someone about their pronouns or are not comfortable doing so, use they/them/their as your default pronouns for anyone whose pronouns you are unsure of.

-Please contact the LGBTQ+ Resources Team by email: LGBTQ_Resources@uml.edu!
+If you believe something is incorrect or missing please contact the LGBTQ+ Resources Team by email: LGBTQ_Resources@uml.edu!
 We're always looking for feedback.